The 10-second takeaway

-For the quarter, gross margin was 48.9%, 250 basis points better than the prior-year quarter.
-Operating margin was 33.7%, 770 basis points better than the prior-year quarter.
-Net margin was 20.4%, 700 basis points better than the prior-year quarter.
+For the quarter, gross margin was 54.2%, 530 basis points better than the prior-year quarter.
+Operating margin was 36.6%, 110 basis points better than the prior-year quarter.
+Net margin was 21.2%, 80 basis points better than the prior-year quarter.
 (Margins calculated in GAAP terms.)

-Can your portfolio provide you with enough income to last through retirement?
-You'll need more than Reynolds American.
+Is Reynolds American the best consumer bet for you?
 Learn how to maximize your investment income and "Secure Your Future With 9 Rock-Solid Dividend Stocks," including three consumer-facing product powerhouses.
 Click here for instant access to this free report.

 - Add Reynolds American to My Watchlist.